dereneaton/ipyrad/docs/raxml.rst

 indicating bootstrap support values can easily become misplaced.

-Running parallel raxml on a cluster
+Submitting jobs to run on a cluster
 -----------------------------------
-The method we are using will distribute 100 replicate analyses across all of the cores you are connected to (including across multiple nodes) using MPI (a way of sharing information between computers).
+The method we are using will distribute 100 replicate analyses across all of the cores you are connected to (including across multiple nodes) using MPI.
 But we need to make sure we tell the program explicitly how we many cores will be available.
 If you have ipyrad installed then you will already have MPI installed (just type mpiexec), but your system probably has a version installed as well.

 Below is an example SLURM (sbatch) submission script, you can make something similar but slightly different for other systems such as TORQUE (qsub).
 Save the file